juergenfurrer/newt-typo3-ext/Documentation/Developer/AvailableMethod/Index.rst

 Available Method Types
 ======================

-Here's an example of the method "getAvailableMethodTypes"
+Here's an example of the method :code:`getAvailableMethodTypes`

 .. code-block:: php